 What distinguishes West Michigan as an ideal region for manufacturing?
 Experts point to diversity and collaboration.

-Veneer companies, foundries, metal stampers, plastics, and wood product manufacturers, and tool & die are all part of the mix.
+Veneer companies, foundries, metal stampers, plastics, wood product manufacturers and tool & die are all part of the mix.

-West Michigan’s global manufacturers supply customers with everything from circuit boards and medical devices, to personal care products, to bullet-proof composites for military and industrial vehicles, to smart rearview mirrors that automatically control a vehicle’s high beam headlights.
+West Michigan’s global manufacturers supply customers with everything from circuit boards and medical devices, to personal care products, to bulletproof composites for military and industrial vehicles, to smart rearview mirrors that record video and link to home automation.
 Grand Rapids’ thriving craft beer industry has even driven manufacturing innovation, with one small startup designing and manufacturing a tool that allows breweries and cideries to can their own beverages for carry out directly from their taproom bars.

 Photo by The Right Place, Inc.